Monday’s ‘Days Of Our Lives’ Spoilers: Jordan Asks Rafe For A Huge Favor

-According to a recent report by Soap Hub, Days of Our Lives spoilers suggest that Jordan Ridgeway (Chrishell Hartley) is going to ask for a huge favorite from her former boyfriend, Rafe Hernandez (Galen Gering).
+According to a recent report by Soap Hub, Days of Our Lives spoilers suggest that Jordan Ridgeway (Chrishell Hartley) is going to ask for a huge favor from her former boyfriend, Rafe Hernandez (Galen Gering).

 On Friday, Jordan dropped a bomb on Rafe, telling him from her hospital bed that she has a secret son in California.
-Knowing that she needs help, and is even facing legal trouble, Jordan will beg Rafe to go to Cali and get her son, and of course take care of the little tyke for her.
+Knowing that she needs help, and is even facing legal trouble, Jordan will beg Rafe to go to Cali and get her son, and of course, take care of the little tyke for her.

 Longtime fans of the show know that Rafe has often been the keeper of other women’s children.
-During his marriage to Sami Brady (Alison Sweeney) he got very close to her children, and when he began dating Hope Brady (Kristian Alfonso) he also formed a bond with her daughter, Ciara Brady (Victoria Konefal).
+During his marriage to Sami Brady (Alison Sweeney), he got very close to her children, and when he began dating Hope Brady (Kristian Alfonso) he also formed a bond with her daughter, Ciara Brady (Victoria Konefal).

 It seems that Rafe has no problem loving other people’s kids, and it’s no secret that he has often dreamed of having a child of his own.
 So, when Jordan asks her old friend to take care of her son, he’ll happily oblige.
 However, it may not go over so well with his wife, Hope, who has already raised her children.